 - Last 3 year’s Personal Tax Returns

-- Also tax returns for any affiliate companies owned 20% or more
+- Also tax returns for any affiliate companies with 20% ownership or more

 - Personal Financial Statement (provided by Lender)

 - SBA 1919 Form (can be found online)